 A traceability matrix could be as simple as the table above.
 Or it could also contain a lot more information, such as each requirement’s status (e.g., defective, submitted, accepted, or rejected by the client).
 The document could also be linked to the details of each use case.

-A screenshot of such kind of traceability matrix from Think Thyme is shown below.
+A screenshot of such a traceability matrix from Think Thyme is shown below.

 With a traceability matrix, software developers and project managers would easily see when a particular client requirement is not addressed by any test case.
 As a result, they would be able to take immediate action and remedy the problem before the product delivery date.